rickylife/BuildingEscape-In-development-/README.md

 # BuildingEscape-In-development-
-Part of Udemy's "The Unreal Engine Developer Course"
+"Escape the room" style puzzle game built using Unreal Engine 4 (4.17) and Visual Studio 2017, part of Udemy's "The Unreal Engine Developer Course".